markwal/OctoPrint-PolarCloud/extras/polarcloud.md

 - polarcloud

 screenshots:
-- url: /assets/img/polarcloud.png
+- url: /assets/img/plugins/polarcloud/polarcloud.png
   alt: Screenshot of PolarCloud monitoring a printer
   caption: Screenshot of PolarCloud monitoring a printer
+- url: /assets/img/plugins/polarcloud/polarcloudifttt.png
+  alt: Screenshot of some of the Polar3D IFTTT applets
+  caption: Screenshot of some of the Polar3D IFTTT applets (there are many more)

-featuredimage: /assets/img/polarcloud.png
+featuredimage: /assets/img/plugins/polarcloud/polarcloud.png

+compatibility:
+  octoprint:
+  - 1.3.4

 ---
 ## Easily Monitor Your Prints from Anywhere

-The Polar Cloud at https://polar3d.com is accessible from anywhere, inside or outside of the printer's local network.
+The Polar Cloud at [polar3d.com](https://polar3d.com) is accessible from anywhere, inside or outside of the printer's local network.

 ## Print Queue